 - Illinois (+22 deaths, +36%)

 - West Virginia (+12 deaths, +71%)

 The line chart compares the 2020 monthly fatality trends against the 2019 trends through October.
-In October 2020, 17 states and the District of Columbia reported fewer deaths compared to August 2019 preliminary reports, New Hampshire reported no change, and 36 states and the District of Columbia reported more deaths this October than last October, and one state failed to submit October data.
+In October 2020, 17 states and the District of Columbia reported fewer deaths compared to October 2019 preliminary reports, five states reported no change, 28 states reported more deaths this October than last October, and one state failed to submit October data.
 Please use the data table to view detailed state preliminary estimates.

 - Data Table